GNR Class C1 (large boiler)

 The Great Northern Railway (GNR) Class C1 is a type of 4-4-2 steam locomotive.
-One, ex GNR 251, later LNER 2800, survives in preservation.
+One, ex GNR 251 (later LNER 3251 in 1924, and LNER 2800 in 1946), survives in preservation.
 Much like their small boiler cousins, they were capable of reaching speeds of up to 90 mph (145 km/h).
 They were also known as Large Atlantics.

 Development

 The C1 Class, as it was known under both GNR & LNER classifications, was designed by Henry Ivatt as an enlarged version of what became the LNER C2 Class.
 The principle of the design was to produce a powerful, free-steaming engine to haul the fastest and heaviest express trains on the Great Northern.
 They could thus be seen as the start of the East Coast 'Big Engine' policy.
 None were ever named.

 First engine and improvements

 The first engine, No. 251, was introduced in 1902, with eighty more being built at Doncaster Works between 1904 and 1908.
 Although they suffered from a number of teething troubles, the Atlantics were generally very successful.
 They were originally fitted with slide valves, but later gained piston valves, which produced a notable improvement in performance.
-The Atlantics remained in front-line service for many years, sometimes being called upon to haul trains of over 500 LT.
-They were known for reaching speeds of up to 90 miles per hour.
+The Atlantics remained in front-line service for many years, sometimes hauling trains over 500 LT.
+They were known to reach speeds up to 90 mph.